Who should take this course?

 Cost:

-Applicants are required to include a $1500 deposit with applications for
+instruction.
+Applicants are required to include a $1500 deposit with applications for acceptance into the program.

 Students are required to obtain three text